janaipakos/janaipakos.github.io/_posts/2015-09-01-QuantFlaunt-Overview.md

 date: 2015-09-01
 ---

 <p>QuantFlaunt is a satirical web application that explores the future of online branding and data quantification.
 By collecting and sharing not only everyday measureables, but also intangible thoughts and experiences, QuantFlaunt gives users a self-determined number that represents their identity and provides the 'big picture.'
-It's the interesction between Klout and The Onion headline <code>"Popular New Exercise App Just Tells Users They Ran 5 Miles A Day No Matter What."</code></p>
+It's the intersection between Klout and The Onion headline <code>"Popular New Exercise App Just Tells Users They Ran 5 Miles A Day No Matter What."</code></p>

 <div class="row">